cs1302uga/cs1302-hw0.5/README.md

 ### Checkpoint 2 Steps

-1. In this checkpoint, we want to make sure our code is readable and follows the course style guidelines.
-These guidelines are laid out in the [1302 Style Guide](https://github.com/cs1302uga/cs1302-styleguide/blob/master/README.md#recommended-emacs-configurations).
+1. In this checkpoint, we want to make sure our code is readable and follows the course style guidelines which are described in the [1302 Style Guide](https://github.com/cs1302uga/cs1302-styleguide/blob/master/README.md#recommended-emacs-configurations).
 1. Take a few minutes to read up to the "Recommended Emacs Configurations" section of the [style guide](https://github.com/cs1302uga/cs1302-styleguide/blob/master/README.md#recommended-emacs-configurations), which explains the motivation behind having good code style.